How does the Simple camper van conversion module work?

 Carefully lift the module into the boot of your vehicle, noting the orientation.
 The wooden brace running across the back of the module should face towards the front of the vehicle as shown in the image.

-XL Module – Push the module into the vehicle so that the gap between the module base and the plastic trim at the boot entrance is ~200mm.
+XL Module – Push the module into the boot so that the gap between the module base and the plastic trim at the boot entrance is ~200mm.

-VW Caddy Maxi Life Module – Push the module into the vehicle so that the gap between the module base and the plastic trim at the boot entrance is ~475mm.
+Caddy Maxi Life Module – Push the module into the boot so that the gap between the module base and the plastic trim at the boot entrance is ~475mm.
 The module should line up with the seat runners, if fitted, for the third row of seats.

 We recommend removing the table before lifting the module into your vehicle.
 This lightens the module and avoids the table sliding out and sustaining damage during lifting.
 When the table is re-installed, the plastic stop on the underside of the table must point towards the front of the vehicle – this prevents the table sliding under the hinge.